Find your Dream Job

 2. Practice makes perfect.
 Prepare and practice your speech.
 Use friends, family, your mentor, and coworkers to help you refine your speech.

 5. Have a business card handy (don’t have one?
-Get a business card).
+Get one).

 JobInterview.coach - Home of most advanced job coach